glg/.github/.github/PULL_REQUEST_TEMPLATE/production_deploy.md

 ## Submitter Section (To be filled out on PR creation)

 *The submitter section is meant for the person creating the PR.
 Please provide all the information requested and take ALL the actions directed.
-The goal is to produce a PR that is ready-to-go and need only be merged once approved.*
+The goal is to produce a PR that is ready-to-go and need only be merged once approved.
+In cases where information or actions do not apply, a simple 'N/A' is acceptable and should be used to inicate the particular action or step is....
+Not Applicable.*

 #### Document details about the change and/or link to any existing documents with that information.